uxdxdev/Raig/README.md

 # R.A.I.G Server Application
-Remote Artificial Intelligence for Games is a server application that processes AI requests from clients using the RAIG Client API https://github.com/damorton/libraig.git.
+Remote Artificial Intelligence for Games is a server application that processes AI requests from game clients using the RAIG Client API https://github.com/damorton/libraig.git.
+RAIG uses the BSD Sockets API for process communication over networks.

 ## Instructions

+### Ubunutu

 - Download the repo
 - Extract contents of the .zip file
-- `cd raig-folder/`
+- `cd raig-master/`
 - Build
 ```
+$ mkdir linux-build && cd linux-build
-$ cmake .
+$ cmake ..
 $ make
 ```
-- Run `$ ./raig`
+- Run `../bin/raig`

+### Windows

+Coming soon...

 ## Dependencies

 - libsocket   https://github.com/damorton/libsocket.git

-Libraries used in the project are built and installed using `cmake`.
+Libraries used in the project are built and installed using `cmake` into the `external` directory.